-I am quite partial to Tesco‘s gluten free pasta.
+I am quite partial to Tesco‘s gluten free pasta (just not the tagliatelle, which is rubbish).
 It is cheap and always cooks well for me and is available in a variety of shapes and sizes (including gluten free lasagne sheets).
-If you want to try something fancier, Garofalo do excellent dried gluten free pasta (Ocado, prices vary) or the fresh pasta from Healthy & Delicious in London is immense (see their website for details).
+If you want to try something fancier, Garofalo do excellent dried gluten free pasta (Ocado, prices vary).
+Or Rummo linguini is my ultimate for treats.

-Of the pre-made pastries, I haven’t found a shortcrust I like yet so I make my own (another Naomi Devlin River Cottage recipe).
+Of the pre-made pastries, I haven’t found a shortcrust I like yet so I make my own.
 The Jus-Roll ready rolled gluten free puff pastry is my top gluten free choice (Ocado, Sainsburys and Tesco, £2.00).
 It is very easy to use and saves the hassle of having to flour your surfaces etc.